 - How candidates conduct campaigns and transitions carries into office.
 After making himself available to the press through July, Trump set a bar as the least transparent modern presidential candidate in modern history.
-He held no press conference until from July 2016 until January 11, 2017, released no tax returns, and no proactive disclosures around transition or inauguration.
+He held no press conference until from July 2016 until January 11, 2017, released no tax returns, and made no proactive disclosures around transition or inauguration.
 He held his first and only solo presidential press conference on February 16, 2017.

 - Secret waivers for administration officials, followed by the Office of Management and Budgets seeking to block the Office of Government Ethics from making a data call to obtain them.

 - Keeping the White House visitor logs secret